Office of International Relations

 2. Passport

-Needed documents:
+Required documents:

-1. Notification of birth
+1. Notification of Birth

-3. Apply for Status of Residence and Period of Stay at the regional Immigration Bureau within 30 days of the birth.
+3. Apply for Status of Residence and Period of Stay at the regional Immigration Services Bureau within 30 days of the birth.

 3. Questionnaire